soulgalore/crawler/README.md

  -p,--followPath <PATH>   stay on this path when crawling [optional] -u,--url <URL>           the page that is the startpoint of the crawl,
                           examle http://mydomain.com/mypage
+ -v,--verify <VERIFY>     verify that all links are returning 200, default
+                          is set to true [optional]
 </pre>

 You can choose to output the result in a csv file, and separate the urls by working and non working: